Three Misconceptions About Millennials in the Workplace

-While the unemployment rate is remaining stagnant and cost of living continues to grow, millennials are finding themselves in unconventional living situations and taking more jobs outside of their field of choice.
+While the unemployment rate is remaining stagnant and the cost of living continues to grow, millennials are finding themselves in unconventional living situations and taking more jobs outside of their field of choice.
 What does this mean in an economy that will be a mostly millennial workforce in the next 10 years?
 Millennials aren’t so much desperate for work, they want to enjoy what they are doing and stray away from the traditional route many have taken following college.
 More and more people from this generation are deciding to take a pay cut for the right position and are being more flexible or fluid when it comes to titles and job duties.
 Simply put – millennials are taking their time to find the perfect career.

 Millennials Don’t Value Tradition

 While some standard policies exist for very important reasons, such as safety, others may resemble a bygone time.
-Millennials are attracted to updated policies that reflect interest in their well being, and business owners must ask themselves if their policies are current with trends.
+Millennials are attracted to updated policies that reflect an interest in their well being, and business owners must ask themselves if their policies are current with trends.
 For instance, many companies now incorporate game rooms for breaks, casual and themed clothing days, or discussion over wine and beer so that their staff can relax and enjoy working.
-Happy employees are much more likely to invest themselves into their work and the reputation of the company
+Happy employees are much more likely to invest themselves in their work and the reputation of the company

 Millennials Don’t Work Hard and Are Entitled

-The biggest misconception among employers is that millennials expect everything to be handed to them, and that they aren’t willing to work hard.
+The biggest misconception among employers is that millennials expect everything to be handed to them and that they aren’t willing to work hard.
 This is quite the contrary.
-Millennials’ exposure to the internet and all of the latest technological tools help them adapt faster, multi-task better, and thrive on learning.
+Millennials’ exposure to the internet and all of the latest technological tools help them adapt faster, multitask better, and thrive on learning.
 Their ability to do these things does not necessarily mean they want to supersede traditional methods of “climbing the ladder” or getting solutions; it just means millennials are well-equipped and seize the chance when new opportunities or knowledge arise.
 If there is a faster way to achieve results, without diminishing quality – why not?
 For example, if new software or applications are available to make a process easier, take advantage of it!